jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## D GHG inventory to CRFReporter xml file

-`run-ghg-master.sh` is a script that sets directories and files to insert GHG inventory results to CRFReporter PartyProfile xml.
+[`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) is a script that sets directories and files to insert GHG inventory results to CRFReporter PartyProfile xml.

-The [`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) is located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
-directory.
 Edit the following command options if needed and update lukeghg package as  in *C Update lukeghg python package*:

 - -c Location of the GHG inventory files
 - -n Location of the GHG iventory files for NIR section in CRFReporter